sian504/jetsetters-journal/README.md

 The Jetsetter Journal is a website for frequent travellers to search for inspiration for their upcoming holidys.
 Users are also able to share and manage their own recommendations via their profile page.

-The functions to build this application were written in Python and using the Flask framework.
-All data was stored in a Mongodb non-relational database and was deployed via Heroku.
+The app is made with Python using the Flask framework, data is stored in a MongoDB database and is hosted on Heroku.

 The [live website is here](https://the-jetsetters-journal-834f32dcb176.herokuapp.com/).